DigitalSlideArchive/wsi-superpixel-guided-labeling/README.rst

 .. image:: docs/screenshots/active_learning_folder.png
    :alt: Active Learning/Data folder after provision

-To enable launching the Active Learning UI from the folder, you'll need to set metadata on the folder.
+To enable launching the Active Learning UI from a folder, you'll need to set metadata on the folder.
 You can do this from here by clicking the blue plus button in the metadata header, selected ``Simple``, and adding the following metadata property.
+If you used the recommended provisioning values, this will have already been done.

 .. image:: docs/screenshots/active_learning_metadata.png
    :alt: Metadata to add.
 Key: active_learning, Value: true